racosta323/Catspace/README.md

 ### About Page

 Here we have some info about the site and its developers, as well as some useful links.
-We hope you enjoy the site!
+We hope you enjoy Catspace!